 I feel it is sad that it has come to this point.
 Very sad.
 These sort of cases are continually pushed into the media causing hurt and division but I don’t blame the reporting of such cases as they are certainly in the public interest to be heard.
 What I do feel is the continuing isolation between the mainstream church and gay community is certainly apparent and wrong.
 Both sides could learn a lot from each other and have a lot to give.

-Murder , rape, torture and child neglect or abuse is morally repugnant and wrong.
-The majority of a sane normal society would find these acts abhorant.
+Murder, rape, torture and child neglect or abuse is morally repugnant and wrong.
+The majority of a sane normal society would find these acts abhorrent.
 What the Christian couple have said is they believe that people who are gay are also part of the problem sin and apply this to unmarried straight couples as well.
 But how many hotels and B&B now in this ‘enlightened’ age would turn away a couple who is unmarried?
-It would certainly become more difficult to determine whether a straight couple were married compare to a couple who are in a gay relationship.
+It would certainly become more difficult to determine whether a straight couple were married compared to a couple who are in a gay relationship.

 Also in what circumstances would you impose Christian teachings to someone who is staying in your home?
 I am sure some wouldn’t allow unmarried couples to share the same bed but would we also expect people to observe sabbatical laws?
 Or perhaps not to covet the hotel owners shiny new car on their drive?

-Lets face it the church has the biggest hang up about sex.
+Let’s face it the church has the biggest hang-up about sex.
 Particularly sexual relations between people of the same gender.
-Does the established Church continue to plows its beliefs no matter what the consequence or outcome believing in a divine rule or do both sides try to come to a rational and sensible understanding?
+Does the established Church continue to ploughs its beliefs no matter what the consequence or outcome believing in a divine rule or do both sides try to come to a rational and sensible understanding?

 My belief is that there should always be dialogue.
 It’s those who close the door and turn away others that I find morally reprehensible

 Enjoyed reading this Phil, what you say makes sense, (in my humble opinion) and the last paragraph is, Oh So True. (again in my humble opinion)